Welcome

 Details: 100 Islington High St, London N1 8EG | 147 Brick Lane, London E1 6SB

 Looking for more inspiration?
-Check out the best afternoon tea in London
+Check our recommendations for top London brunch spots and the best bakeries in London